An Update on COVID-19 from Minnesota Eye Consultants

 - Screening – All patients and staff are screened with temperature readings before entry to our clinics.
 Anyone with a fever, cough, shortness of breath, or other symptoms of COVID-19, should reschedule their appointment.

 - Remote Check-In – Upon arriving at our clinic, all patients are asked to remain in their cars and call 952-567-6080.
-Our front desk will then check patients in for their appointment remotely.
-Our team will call each patient to enter the building when an exam room is ready.
-This will help us minimize congregation in our waiting areas.
+Our front desk team will complete the appointment check-in remotely, to help minimize congregation in our waiting areas.
 We are asking patients to arrive at least 15 minutes before their scheduled appointments.
 Keep in mind we are unable to check anyone in more than 30 minutes before their scheduled appointment time.

 - Limiting Visitors – Guests are restricted from accompanying patients inside the clinic to their appointment unless required for a legal (i.e. parent/guardian) or medical (i.e. mobility) reason.
 Guests are encouraged to wait in their vehicles.